aws-samples/amazon-sagemaker-secure-mlops/README.md

 This project provisions the following resources as part of MLOps pipeline:
 1. The MLOps template is made available through SageMaker projects and is provided via an AWS Service Catalog portfolio
-2. CodePipeline pipeline with two stages - Source to get the source code and Build to build and execute the SageMaker pipeline
+2. CodePipeline pipeline with two stages - `Source` to get the source code and `Build` to build and execute the SageMaker pipeline
 3. Seed code repository in AWS CodeCommit:
-  - This repository provides seed code to create a multi-step model building pipeline including the following steps: data processing, model training, model evaluation, and conditional model registration based on accuracy.
+  - This repository provides seed code to create a multi-step model building pipeline including the following steps: data processing, model training, model evaluation, and conditional model registration based on model accuracy.
 As you can see in the `pipeline.py` file, this pipeline trains a linear regression model using the XGBoost algorithm on the well-known [UCI Abalone dataset](https://archive.ics.uci.edu/ml/datasets/abalone).
 This repository also includes a [build specification file](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html), used by AWS CodePipeline and AWS CodeBuild to run the pipeline automatically

 ### Work with Model build, train, validate project
 You can find a step-by-step instruction, implementation details, and usage patterns of the model building pipeline project in the provided Jupyter Notebook [sagemaker-pipeline](mlops-seed-code/model-build-train/sagemaker-pipeline.ipynb) and [sagemaker-pipelines-project](mlops-seed-code/model-build-train/sagemaker-pipelines-project.ipynb) files, delivered as part of the seed code.

-To deploy the notebooks into your local environment, you must clone the CodeCommit repository with the seed code.
+To deploy the notebooks into your local environment, you must clone the CodeCommit repository with the seed code after you have deployed the SageMaker project into the Studio.
 Go to the project overview page, select the `Repositories` tab and click the `clone repo...` link:

 ![clone-seed-code-repo](img/clone-seed-code-repo.png)